nopnop2002/esp-idf-mbedtls/md5/README.md

 TF-PSA-Crypto, the successor of Mbed TLS 3.x for cryptography, replaces most mbedtls_xxx cryptography APIs with newer psa_xxx APIs.
 [This](https://github.com/espressif/mbedtls/blob/41dc25d/tf-psa-crypto/docs/psa-transition.md) guide is intended to help migrate existing applications that used Mbed TLS for cryptography.

-- esp_rom_md5 API
+- Using esp_rom component
 	Available with both ESP-IDF V5 and V6.

-- mbedtls_md5 API
+- Using mbedtls/md5.h
 	Only available with ESP-IDF V5.
 	ESP-IDF V6 does not have APIs dedicated to specific hash algorithms (md5.h, sha1.h, sha256.h, sha512.h, sha3.h).
 	These functions need to be replaced with the new PSA API.

-- TF-PSA-Crypto API
+- Using mbedtls/md.h
 	Available with both ESP-IDF V5 and V6.
 	TF-PSA-Crypto will still support the <mbedtls/md.h> interface for hash calculations throughout the 1.x version range, so migrating to PSA for this use case is optional.

-- PSA API
+- Using psa/crypto.h
 	Only available with ESP-IDF V6.

 ---